-- (e) Nothing herein shall be construed to preclude negotiation of a separate compact governing the conduct of off-track wagering at the Tribe's Gaming Facility. - Sec.
-4.2.
-Authorized Gaming Facilities.
-The Tribe may establish and operate not more than two Gaming Facilities, and only on those Indian lands on which gaming may lawfully be conducted under the Indian Gaming Regulatory Act.
-The Tribe may combine and operate in each Gaming Facility any forms and kinds of gaming permitted under law, except to the extent limited under IGRA, this Compact, or the Tribe's Gaming Ordinance. - Sec.
-4.3.
-Sec.
-4.3.
-Authorized number of Gaming Devices - Sec.
-4.3.1 The Tribe may operate no more Gaming Devices than the larger of the following: - (a) A number of terminals equal to the number of Gaming Devices operated by the Tribe on September 1, 1999; or - (b) Three hundred fifty (350) Gaming Devices. - Sec.
+- provided to the parties who are entitled to receive them under the terms of the Settlement Agreement and the Federal Legislation. - (b) The additional 1650 Gaming Devices may only be operated at the Riverside County Project site. - Sec.
 4.3.2.
-Revenue Sharing with Non-Gaming Tribes. - (a) For the purposes of this Section 4.3.2 and Section 5.0, the following definitions apply: - (i) A "Compact Tribe" is a tribe having a compact with the State that authorizes the Gaming Activities authorized by this Compact.
-Federally-recognized tribes that are operating fewer than 350 Gaming Devices are "Non-Compact Tribes."
-Non Compact Tribes shall be deemed third party beneficiaries of this and other compacts identical in all material respects.
-A Compact Tribe that becomes a Non-Compact-Tribe may not thereafter return to the status of a Compact Tribe for a period of two years becoming a Non-Compact Tribe. - (ii) The Revenue Sharing Trust Fund is a fund created by the Legislature and administered by the California Gambling Control Commission, as Trustee, for the receipt, deposit, and distribution of monies paid pursuant to this Section 4.3.2. - (iii) The Special Distribution Fund is a fund created by the Legislature for the receipt, deposit, and distribution of monies paid pursuant to Section 5.0. - Sec.
+Revenue Sharing with Non-Gaming Tribes. - (a) For the purposes of this Section 4.3.2 and Sections 4.3.1 and 5.0, the following definitions apply: - (i) A "Compact Tribe" is a tribe having a compact with the State that authorizes the Gaming Activities authorized by this Compact.
+Federally recognized tribes that are operating fewer than 350 Gaming Devices are "Non-Compact Tribes."
+Non-Compact Tribes shall be deemed third party beneficiaries of this and other compacts identical in all material respects.
+A Compact Tribe that becomes a Non-Compact Tribe may not thereafter return to the status of a Compact Tribe for a period of two (2) years after becoming a Non-Compact Tribe. - (ii) The Revenue Sharing Trust Fund is a fund created by the Legislature and administered by the California Gambling Control Commission, as Trustee, for the receipt, deposit, and distribution of monies paid pursuant to this Section 4.3.2. - (iii) The Special Distribution Fund is a fund created by the Legislature for the receipt, deposit, and distribution of monies paid pursuant to Section 5.0. - Sec.
 4.3.2.1.
-Revenue Sharing Trust Fund.

-- (a) The Tribe agrees with all other Compact Tribes that are parties to compacts having this Section 4.3.2, that each Non-Compact Tribe in the State shall receive the sum of \$1.1 million per year.
+Revenue Sharing Trust Fund. - (a) The Torres-Martinez Tribe agrees with all other Compact Tribes that are parties to compacts having this Section 4.3.2, that each Non-Compact Tribe in the State shall receive the sum of \$1.1 million per year.
 In the event there are insufficient monies in the Revenue Sharing Trust Fund to pay \$1.1 million per year to each Non-Compact Tribe, any available monies in that Fund shall be distributed to Non-Compact Tribes in equal shares.
-Monies in excess of the amount necessary to \$1.1 million to each Non Compact Tribe shall remain in the Revenue Sharing Trust Fund available for disbursement in future years. - (b) Payments made to Non-Compact Tribes shall be made quarterly and in equal shares out of the Revenue Sharing Trust Fund.
+Monies in excess of the amount necessary to pay \$1.1 million to each Non-Compact Tribe in any given year shall remain in the Revenue Sharing Trust Fund available for disbursement in future years. - (b) Payments made to Non-Compact Tribes shall be made quarterly and in equal shares out of the Revenue Sharing Trust Fund.
 The Commission shall serve as the trustee of the fund.
 The Commission shall have no discretion with respect to the use or disbursement of the trust funds.
 Its sole authority shall be to serve as a depository of the trust funds and to disburse them on a quarterly basis to Non-Compact Tribes.
-In no event shall the State's General Fund be obligated to make up any shortfall or pay any unpaid claims.
+In no event shall the State's General Fund be obligated to make up any shortfall or pay any unpaid claims. - Sec.

-Sec.
 4.3.2.2.
-Allocation of Licenses.
+The Torres-Martinez Tribe shall not conduct any Gaming Activity authorized by this Compact if the Torres-Martinez Tribe is more than two (2) quarterly contributions in arrears in its payments to the General Fund.